Anger (downset. song): Zack de la Rocha diss

-In the original version of the song the second verse contained a diss at Zack de la Rocha of Rage Against The Machine, ("Zack, what you know about a set or a sign?") though was later removed in the re-release.
-In a statement provided in the band's fanzine, Rey Oropeza outlined the reasons for the verses removal;"What we have changed are the lyrics that aimed at a certain person and band that meant something to a generation of people.
+In the original version of "Anger", the second verse contained a diss at Zack de la Rocha of Rage Against The Machine, ("Zack, what you know about a set or a sign?") that was later removed in the re-release.
+In a statement provided in the band's fanzine, Rey Oropeza outlined the reasons for the verse's removal;"What we have changed are the lyrics that aimed at a certain person and band that meant something to a generation of people.
 Before the fake accent that you could get only if you grew up in the ghetto, which he is far from being from....
 I could say so much more, but one thing is for sure - me and others in this band are from a true history of hip-hop....
 I know for sure no matter what that we will live in the shadow of this band.
 We will be compared to this band over and over again....
 So I lay this to rest knowing how long I have been doing this.
 My sincere identity in the graffiti art hip-hop true school world.
 Knowing that I am from L.A.
 '818 Valle' and not from Irvine.
 I am from the barrio-ghetto and it means much to me and my identity...."In a 2016 interview on the "Talk Toomey" podcast (run by Primer 55 bassist Josh Toomey), bassist James Morris stated that the band had no jealousy or ill feelings towards Rage Against The Machine; "It was never anything for me but like ‘wow, are you kidding me?
 The kind of music we made in high school can…’ Like they came up—we all came up at the same time—but they took off.
 Like it went from 0 to 60, like almost overnight.
 All of a sudden it was us and Rage and then boom, Rage had sort of staked the claim for rap and hardcore together.
 I never saw it as anything but a great thing for music in general.
 I was never jealous or sort of that hateful type, that you know ‘f-them.’
 We’re cool, they took it and ran with it so no, never any of that.
 I was always very happy to see what I was doing was so successful.”